rmulhol/rmulhol.github.io/_posts/2014-09-13-getting-started-with-tdd.markdown

 Red means writing tests that fail.
 It's important to write the test before you write the code that passes the test - and to make sure the test fails - because if you don't, you don't know that your tests could even possibly fail (a possibility you definitely want to retain if your tests are to be of any use later).

 Green means writing the minimal amount of code to make the test pass.
 A passing test confirms that your code does what you want.
 It is worth emphasizing, though, that you want to write the *minimal* amount of code to make your tests pass.
-Doing more leaves features untested.
+Getting a test to pass by writing code that carries out more than the objectives specified in your tests installs untested features.
 Before writing code that does more, write tests that test more.

 Refactor means shaping things up so that your code is more elegant and maintainable.
 You can do the revisions with confidence since passing tests will confirm that everything is still working.